OlegRyz/ExampleKtor/README.md

 Checkout the project and run ./gradlew run

 After you see EXECUTING open http://127.0.0.1:8080.
-If you see a blank page then server is up and running.
+If you see "Hello from Ktor" then server is up and running.

 ## Query API